 Of course, the best cure for diaper rash is to prevent it from happening in the first place, but that's not always possible.

-For preemies and for newborns with challenging health issues, preventing diaper rash is even more important, and can be even more challenging.
+For preemies and newborns with challenging health issues, preventing diaper rash is even more important, and can be even more challenging.
 BEB Organic Diaper Balm is chosen by top-tier NICUs because it is so safe and effective while also luxuriously protective.

 By keeping your baby’s skin hydrated and maintaining the right balance of healthy cells and healthy bacteria, rashes can often be prevented as you help your baby’s immune function work at maximum efficiency.